OpenCTI-Platform/opencti/docs/docs/administration/decay-rules.md

 ![Decay rules](./assets/decay-rules.png)

 There are built-in decay rules that can't be modified and are applied by default to indicators depending on their main observable type.
-Decay rules are applied following their order : from highest to lowest (lowest being 0).
+Decay rules are applied from highest to lowest order (the lowest being 0).

 You can create new decay rules with higher order to apply them along with (or instead of) the built-in rules.